 Several African countries prohibit lion hunting, but trophy hunting is still permitted in Burkina Faso, Cameroon, CAR, Mozambique, South Africa, Nambia, Benin, Tanzania, Zimbabwe, and Zambia.
 Hundreds of lion “trophies” continue to be exported each year.

-Lions in Society and Culture
+Overview of Lions in Culture

-For example, in Ancient Egypt, lions were linked to the sun god Ra because of their golden fur and fierce nature.
 Pharaohs, the rulers of Egypt, often used lion images on their thrones or in art to show they were just as strong and mighty as these big cats.

 Even today, we see lions in statues and carvings from that time, reminding us how important they were.
-Read more about lions in culture.

 Lion Research Quotes

-“The most preferred weight of lion prey is 350 kg (771 lbs.).
+- “The most preferred weight of lion prey is 350 kg (771 lbs.).
 The mean mass of significantly preferred prey species is 290 kg (639 lbs.) and of all preferred species is 201 kg (443 lbs.).
 Gemsbok, buffalo, wildebeest, giraffe and zebra are significantly preferred.
 Species outside the preferred weight range are generally avoided.”
-2006 Prey preferences of the lion (Panthera leo) | Kerley
+2006 Prey preferences of the lion (Panthera leo)

-“We found that lions exhibit substantial differences in habitat selection with respect to humans based on behavioral state and time of day.
+- “We found that lions exhibit substantial differences in habitat selection with respect to humans based on behavioral state and time of day.
 During the day, when risk of human encounter is highest, lions avoided areas of high human use when resting, meandering, and feeding.
 However, lions specifically selected for habitat near people when feeding at night.”
-2019 Behavior-specific habitat selection by African lions may promote their persistence in a human-dominated landscape | Suraci, Frank et al.
+2019 Behavior-specific habitat selection by African lions may promote their persistence in a human-dominated landscape

 Whoever is seeing this, please spend some time looking up lions murdered by humans in Masai Mara, Kenya.
 More and more lions are killed in Human Wildlife Conflicts and trophy hunting.
 We lost so many just 2 months into 2024.
 You can look up #JusticeforOlobor on social media like Instagram, Facebook, and X. Please speak up for them because if we don’t, no one will.
 No official media is covering this.
 It’s up to us people.